codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 ## Promoting Docker images

-Apart from building and pushing a brand new docker image, you can also "promote" a docker image by copying it from one registry to another.
+Apart from building and pushing a brand new Docker image, you can also "promote" a Docker image by copying it from one registry to another.
 You can perform this action either from the Codefresh UI or automatically from pipelines.

 ### Promoting images via the Codefresh UI

-You have the capability to "promote" any image of your choosing and push it to an external Registry that you have integrated into Codefresh (such as Azure, Google, Bintray etc)
+You have the capability to "promote" any image of your choosing and push it to an external Registry that you have integrated into Codefresh (such as Azure, Google, Bintray etc.)

 Visit the Docker image dashboard and click the *Promote* button for the image you wish to promote: